CodingForJesus7/Christmas-Carol-12-Days-of-Christmas/README.md

 ## Purpose of repo

-To output the lyrics of the carol onto the user's terminal while taking advantage of the repetition in the song in my code1.
+To output the lyrics of the carol onto the user's terminal while taking advantage of the repetition in the song in my code.

-## TO DO:
-* Have entering 'r' to restart and entering 'q' to quit to be fully functional to my liking

-## Issues:
-* After entering 'r' to restart, entering 'q' to quit doesn't break the loop.
+I also added user interaction to make it more fun.